bookofproofs/bookofproofs.github.io/_sources/history/20th-century/ollerenshaw.md

 **Kathleen Ollerenshaw** was an English mathematician and educationalist who overcame deafness and went on to become an important political advisor.
 She was elected Lord Mayor of Manchester.

 ### Mathematical Profile (Excerpt):
-* Kathleen had one sister, Betty (4 years her senior), to whom she was very close.
-* Kathleen inherited otosclerosis from her father's side of the family and was always partially deaf.
-* In September 1918, Kathleen entered Lady Barn House Montessori School in Withington where, at the age of five, she met her future husband Robert Ollerenshaw.
 * Kathleen was good at mathematics, and had always found pleasure in patterns and numbers.
 * Kathleen considers her deafness to be one of the reasons that she took to mathematics so keenly; it was one of the few subjects in which she was not disadvantaged due to her deafness.
 * Mathematics was not Kathleen's only passion whilst at school.